 Since the late 90s, Elizabeth Willoughby has been writing professionally about travel, food and wine, maintaining home bases in North America, South America and Europe.
-Hopscotching across the globe to gather stories and photos, she designs the ultimate wine and cuisine road trips for WriteShots.com; for nearly a decade was the author of "Tales from the Road", the adventure travel page at WorldGuide.eu, as well as a misadventure travel blog there and WorldGuide's Travel Editor for several years.
-She designs the ultimate wine and cuisine road trips for WriteShots.com, and for a time she wrote two regular columns for Brazil's only bilingual newspaper, Sunday News, on South American travel and culture clash.
-She is currently an officer on the Board of Directors of the International Food, Wine & Travel Writers Association.
-She also writes about things other than food, wine, travel and culture.
-Everyone has a story, and Elizabeth finds it thrilling to dig out the details and share the good news.
+Hopscotching across the globe to gather stories and photos, she designs the ultimate wine and cuisine road trips for WriteShots.com; for nearly a decade was the author of "Tales from the Road", the adventure travel page at WorldGuide.eu, as well as a misadventure travel blog there, and was WorldGuide's Travel Editor for several years until the long time lifestyle website retired in 2016; and for a time in the early 2000s, she wrote two regular columns for Brazil's only bilingual newspaper, Sunday News, on South American travel and the other was a humorous column on culture clash.
+Elizabeth also writes about things other than food, wine, travel and culture.
+Everyone has a story, and she likes to dig out the details and share the good news.
 She does this regularly for insightLMU, Munich university's quarterly ezine, and for the Look to the Stars blog on celebrities and their philanthropic activities.

 IFWTWA Members Only